 Better engagement, better business

 Effective leaders understand that people do better work for people they like than for people they don’t like.
 These successful business leaders recognise that when you engage your team personally, they are more likely to be engaged professionally.
 When you show you care about them, they are more likely to care about you and your business and work harder for you.
+So how do you go about motivating your team.

 Such engagement is not a quick add-on, it needs genuine commitment and perseverance from leaders, to continually work at building emotional connections with their teams.